serverpod/serverpod_docs/docs/05-deployments/03-deploying-to-cloudrun.md

 :::

 ## What will be deployed?
-Once you made push to the github the cloud run workflow will get triggred
+Once you made push to cloudrun-deploy branch the cloud run workflow will get triggred

 The docker cli which comes with the Github actions is authenticated with the google cloud  credentials